 - Be in business for at least two years

 - Be Trade Agreement Act (TAA)-compliant

 Let’s delve deeper into what requirements you’ll need before you can acquire a GSA Schedule contract.

 1. You Have to Be in Business for at Least Two Years

 One of the most important qualifications you need to have is experience selling your products and/or services.
-GSA requires a company to be in business for at least two years and show an annual revenue of at least $25,000.
+GSA requires a company to be in business for at least two years unless you are eligible for GSA's Startup Springboard Program.

 It’s not just based on your word, you’ll need to submit proof.
-Two of the documents vendors are required to submit with their proposal are Income Statements and a Balance sheet from the two previous calendar years to show your company has reached the $25,000 threshold.
+Two of the documents vendors are required to submit with their proposal are Income Statements and a Balance sheet from the two previous calendar years to show your company has solid financials.
 The purpose behind this requirement is so GSA can be confident they are awarding a schedule to a company with a track record.